Sina-KH/TonCoin-Wallet-iOS-Contest/README.md

 The main module containing `AppDelegate`, `Strings`, `Animations` and the app `startup codes`.

+The `deeplinks logic` is also handled in this module, inside `SplashVC`

 ### :popcorn: UICreateWallet:

 The UI implementation of the create wallet flow, including `Intro`,